 Measure the inside of the middle of your table and cut the acrylic to match the height and width of your space.
 Once cut, apply acrylic glue to the edges then clamp the joints.
 Don’t tighten too tight or you run the risk of bowing the acrylic, or worse, breaking it!
 Allow that to dry overnight.
 Now insert the acrylic box and screw the legs in the desired position and you have yourself a new terrarium coffee table!

 Thanks for letting us share!
+You make also love this faux living coffee table if you’re into this project.
 And remember, if you create this project (or any project from our site) we’d LOVE to see it, so please tag us on Instagram! xo.
 Emma + Ethan